awslabs/aws-glue-data-catalog-client-for-apache-hive-metastore/README.md

 ## Building the Spark Client

 As Spark uses a fork of Hive based off the 1.2.1 branch, in order to build the Spark client, you need Hive 1.2 built with this [patch](https://issues.apache.org/jira/secure/attachment/12958417/HIVE-12679.branch-1.2.patch).

+Download the patch with the following command:

+	curl https://issues.apache.org/jira/secure/attachment/12958417/HIVE-12679.branch-1.2.patch > HIVE-12679.branch-1.2.patch

 Unlike Hive 2.x, Hive 1.x must be built with a Maven profile set to either "hadoop-1" or "hadoop-2".

 	cd <your local Hive repo>
 	git checkout branch-1.2